spacelift-io/spacelift-helm-charts/README.md

 ### Publishing the Chart

 To publish a new version of the chart, create a new release with a tag in the format `v<version>`, for example `v0.0.1`.
 This will automatically trigger the workflow to publish the chart.
+Both charts in this repository will published at the same time and they will have the same version number.